mbadwa/healthy-livity/README.md

 ### Meals for a balanced healthy lifestyle for fitness livlihood.
-Easy to make meals and plenty to choose from.
-You can find all meal plans here, enjoy your next meal:
+Yummy, easy to make meals and a plethora of choices.
+Go ahead, dig in!
+Bon appétit!

 1. [Breakfast](/Breakfast/breakfast.md)
 2. [Lunch](/Lunch/lunch.md)